cobratbq/goutils/README.md

 - TODO is there standard utils for converting bytes 0 and 1 to actual binary numbers?

+## Build/Usage

+- build tag `disable_assert` to replace assertions with empty functions to negate overhead, although overhead should be minimal to non-existent.

 ## References

 - [Go language specification]